Last Updated July 2017

 Licensing Examinations may be written in either French or English at any Examination Site.
 At each Examination Site, announcements will be made in both languages unless, as of ten business days prior to the Examination Sitting, there are no candidates at that Examination Site who have registered to write the Licensing Examination in one of the languages or who have indicated that their language of correspondence is one of the languages.

 The total length of each Licensing Examination is 7 hours (420 minutes).
 Each Examination Sitting is comprised of two parts, each of which is 3.5 hours (210 minutes) in length.
-Part 1 takes place during the morning, and Part 2 takes place during the afternoon, with a break between the two parts.
+Part 1 takes place during the morning, and Part 2 takes place during the afternoon.
+At the end of each Part an additional 5 minutes is allotted for completion of an Examination Feedback Form.
+A lunch break is provided between the two Parts of the Examination.

 B. Admission to the Testing Area: